 – Concordia University (Edmonton, Alberta)

-Further particulars are listed on the homepage of the International Office (Referat für Internationale Angelegenheiten).
-To apply for the exchange, students generally need to submit a letter of motivation, a current transcript of records, and two letters of recommendation by local teachers.
+Further particulars are listed on the homepage of the Central Office for International Affairs (Referat für Internationale Angelegenheiten).
+To apply for the exchange, students generally need to submit a letter of motivation, a current transcript of records, and at least one letter of recommendation by local teachers.
 The deadline is usually mid-November; please contact Kerstin Maurer.

 There are (at least) three ways of studying in Britain (and elsewhere).
 Those willing and able to pay full tuition fees can contact their prospective host universities directly and enquire about the modalities for spending one or two semesters as a non-degree-seeking student at their dream location.
 The most prestigious universities in England now routinely charge an annual tuition fee in excess of €10.000.
 Additional costs for travel, accommodation, and everyday expenses further add to the sum total.